 Anemia is defined as a hemoglobin (Hb) level <12 g/dL in females and <14 g/dL in males, or as a Hb level <12.5 g/dL in adults.
 It is the most common hematologic disorder seen in general medical practice.
 Risk factors include extremes of age, female gender, lactation, and pregnancy.
 The most common cause internationally is iron deficiency.
 Anemia can cause significant morbidity if left untreated, and is often the presenting sign of a more serious underlying condition.
 The rate at which anemia develops is often as important as the severity, as a rapid decline can overwhelm the compensatory mechanisms of the body.

 Erythropoiesis takes place within the bone marrow and is controlled by the stromal network, cytokines, and the hormone erythropoietin.
-A series of differentiation steps results in the generation of reticulocytes (RBCs with an intact ribosomal network).
+A series of differentiation steps results in the generation of reticulocytes (red blood cells [RBCs] with an intact ribosomal network).
 Reticulocytes remain in the bone marrow for 3 days before being released into the circulation.
 After one further day in the circulation, reticulocytes lose their ribosomal network and become mature RBCs, which circulate for 110 to 120 days before being removed from the circulation by macrophages.
 At steady state, the rate of RBC production equals the rate of RBC loss.
 Anemia develops when the rate of RBC production decreases and/or the rate of RBC loss increases.

 Microcytic (MCV <80 femtoliters [fL]).

 Normocytic (MCV 80-100 femtoliters [fL]); further subclassified according to the reticulocyte count as:

 Hyperproliferative (reticulocyte count >2%): the proportion of circulating reticulocytes increases as part of a compensatory response to increased destruction or loss of RBCs.
 The cause is usually acute blood loss or hemolysis.